-The image of M33 shows merged data from 2 Chandra observations; the source list resulting from this and a later observation has been published by H-J Grimm et al., astro-ph/0506353
+The image of M33 shows merged data from 2 Chandra observations; the source list resulting from this and a later observation has been published by H-J Grimm et al., 2005 (ApJS 161,271) and 2007(ApJS 173,70)

-The luminosity function reaches 2 x 10\\34 erg/s and includes neutron star binaries, supernova remnants, supersoft sources, etc.
+The luminosity function reaches $2 \times 10^{}34$ erg/s and includes neutron star binaries, supernova remnants, supersoft sources, etc.

 Note the two chips with obviously different background.
-The "back-illuminated" chips are less easily damaged by cosmic rays and have better low energy sensitivity.
+The "backilluminated" chips are less easily damaged by cosmic rays and have better low energy sensitivity.
 However, the low energy response has been lowered over time because of contamination buildup - this is accounted for in the software, but be careful when planning observation times and when comparing data taken at widely separated times.